saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/basic-molecular-biology/index.md

 **Goal**: Demonstrate safety and efficacy before human trials.

 Lead compounds undergo rigorous testing in cell cultures and animal models.
 Scientists assess:
-- Efficacy: Does it work in biological systems?
+- **Efficacy**: Does it work in biological systems?: First tested in cells grown in dishes (in vitro), then in living animals (in vivo).
+Researchers measure whether the drug actually produces the desired biological effect—does it kill cancer cells, reduce inflammation, or lower blood pressure?
+They also determine the dose-response relationship: how much drug is needed to see an effect?

-- Safety: What are the toxic doses?
-Are there concerning side effects?
+- **Safety**: What are the toxic doses?
+Are there concerning side effects?: Animal studies test escalating doses to find the highest dose animals can tolerate without serious harm.
+Researchers monitor for organ damage (liver, kidney, heart toxicity), examine tissues under microscopes, and track blood chemistry.
+They also watch for behavioral changes, weight loss, or other signs of distress that might indicate problems.

-- Pharmacokinetics: How does the body process the drug?
+- **Pharmacokinetics**: How does the body process the drug?: Scientists track the drug's concentration in blood over time after dosing.
+This reveals how quickly it's absorbed, how it distributes to different tissues, how long it remains in the body (half-life), and how it's eliminated (through kidneys, liver metabolism, etc.).
+This data helps predict the appropriate dosing schedule for humans—whether a drug needs to be taken once daily, twice daily, or more frequently.

 **AI/Computation role**:
-- **Toxicity prediction**: ML models trained on historical toxicity data can flag potential problems early
+- **Toxicity prediction**: ML models trained on historical toxicity data can flag potential problems early: Before expensive animal studies, AI models can screen for known toxicity patterns.
+Models trained on databases of chemicals that caused liver damage, heart problems, or other issues can predict whether a new molecule shares structural features with known toxins.
+This early warning system can save months of work and reduce animal testing by filtering out problematic candidates.

-- **Biomarker identification**: Analyzing preclinical data to find indicators of drug response
+- **Biomarker identification**: Analyzing preclinical data to find indicators of drug response: Machine learning can analyze complex biological data (gene expression, protein levels, metabolite concentrations) to identify biomarkers—measurable indicators that predict whether a drug is working.
+For example, if a certain protein level drops when the drug is effective, measuring that protein provides an early signal of efficacy before you see full therapeutic effects.
+These biomarkers become valuable in later human trials.

-- **Dose-response modeling**: Predicting optimal dosing regimens
+- **Dose-response modeling**: Predicting optimal dosing regimens: Computational pharmacokinetic/pharmacodynamic (PK/PD) models integrate data on how drug concentration changes over time with how those concentrations produce effects.
+These models can predict the optimal dose and frequency to maintain therapeutic drug levels without causing toxicity, even before testing all possible regimens experimentally.
+This reduces the amount of trial-and-error needed.

-- **Cross-species extrapolation**: Predicting human responses from animal data
+- **Cross-species extrapolation**: Predicting human responses from animal data: Animals metabolize drugs differently than humans—a safe dose in mice might be toxic in humans, or vice versa.
+AI models can learn scaling relationships and species differences to better predict human responses from animal data.
+These models incorporate known differences in liver enzymes, protein targets, and physiology to make more accurate human predictions.

-- **Clinical trial design**: Optimizing trial protocols using historical data
+- **Clinical trial design**: Optimizing trial protocols using historical data: Even before human trials begin, AI can analyze data from previous trials of similar drugs to suggest optimal trial designs—how many patients to enroll, which measurements to track, which patient subgroups to focus on, and which doses to test.
+This increases the probability of trial success and reduces the number of patients exposed to suboptimal doses.

 Even at this late stage, computational methods can identify potential failures before expensive animal studies.

 ### Beyond Preclinical: Clinical Trials and Approval

 After successful preclinical testing, drugs enter clinical trials:
-- **Phase I**: Safety testing in small numbers of healthy volunteers
+- **Phase I**: Safety testing in small numbers (20-100) of healthy volunteers to establish that the drug is safe in humans, determine how it's metabolized, and find the maximum tolerated dose.
+These are the first humans to ever take the drug.

-- **Phase II**: Efficacy and dosing in patients with the disease
+- **Phase II**: Efficacy and dosing in patients (100-300) who actually have the disease.
+Researchers assess whether the drug produces the intended therapeutic effect and continue to monitor safety.
+They also refine the optimal dose and start looking for which patient populations benefit most.

-- **Phase III**: Large-scale trials comparing to standard treatments
+- **Phase III**: Large-scale trials (1,000-3,000+ patients) comparing the new drug to current standard treatments (or placebo if no treatment exists).
+These trials must demonstrate that the drug is both effective and safe in a diverse patient population before regulatory agencies like the FDA will approve it for market.

-This process takes 6-10 years and costs hundreds of millions.
-AI is beginning to play roles in patient selection, biomarker discovery, and trial optimization, though clinical testing remains the most expensive and time-consuming part of drug development.
+This process takes 6-10 years and costs hundreds of millions of dollars.
+AI is beginning to play roles in patient selection (identifying which patients are most likely to respond), biomarker discovery (finding early indicators of response), and trial optimization (determining optimal trial designs and endpoints), though clinical testing remains the most expensive and time-consuming part of drug development.

 ## Why This Is Computationally Hard